Interest rate swap

 ← Back to dictionary

-What is the purpose of an interest rate swap?
+What is the primary purpose of an interest rate swap?

-How does an interest rate swap work for a HOA?
+How does an interest rate swap benefit a homeowners association?

 What are the risks associated with interest rate swaps?